The challenge of timing or how to flawlessly get everything on the table

 Have you ever gone to a restaurant, had your order taken, received your appetizer within 10 minutes and then waited for another 30 minutes for your main course?
 Or when you’ve finished your meal and have to wave down the waiter for a dessert menu or the check.

 Both of these are examples of bad timing.
 Proper timing is when the waiter, the kitchen and the managers handle the rhythm of service to make it flawless.
 When all goes well, it may not be something you consciously realize but when it is off, you definitely notice that the service was poor or disappointing.

 In the restaurant industry, the concept of timing is an important skill learned over time and through experience.
-With that being said, it is also one of the more difficult areas of service to master.
+With that being said, timing is also one of the more difficult areas of service to master.

 Entertaining at home is not as complicated as in a restaurant but the idea of timing is really important.
-I have friends who say getting everything on the table without a too much frustration is what is the most challenging.
+I have friends who say getting everything on the table without too much frustration is what is the most challenging.

 Here are some basic things to think about to help with timing.

 Decide on a menu you are comfortable with, does not require a great deal of last minute cooking time and makes sense

 If you are not a confident cook, or until you become one, it is best to begin with a main course that you have done a few times before….if you are going for a new recipe with very different ingredients or techniques, try it first on family and get it right.
 When I first started entertaining, I often used it as a platform to try out new, exciting recipes which sometimes ended in disaster.

 Begin the meal with a first course that requires little to no last minute cooking.
 Starters such as, soup, mozzarella and tomato, fish cakes, smoked salmon or salads are good ideas.
 You can prepare the course in advance and chill or leave to prepare before anyone arrives.